What you get out of this

 Most ecommerce sites that prioritize email marketing use a platform like Klaviyo or Mailchimp.
 There’s less of a downside (other than budget) to purchasing off-site plugins, as they won’t affect speed or visitors’ on-site experience.

 Email marketing is a massive, complex topic, and doing it right requires careful timing, personalization, testing, and segmentation based on demographics and products purchased.
-While we can’t cover everything email-related in this playbook, here are a few quick tips for creating compelling emails, from our Growth Program:
+While we can’t cover everything email-related in this playbook, here are a few quick tips for creating compelling emails:

 - Keep your subject line under 50 characters to make it readable on mobile.